🥮 Mooncake emoji

 Customers walk in a mall decorated with #lanterns which are used to celebrate the upcoming Chinese traditional Mid-Autumn Festival in Kuala Lumpur, Malaysia. 🥮🏮#MidAutumnFestival pic.twitter.com/Vx80NuIZgQ

 — China Daily (@ChinaDaily) September 4, 2019

 Giving out moon cakes 🥮 at Mid-Autumn Festival in Sunset Park!
 Thanks to the American Chinese Commerce Association and Asian American Community Empowerment for hosting. pic.twitter.com/7W7XcYGwWy

 — Eric Adams (@BPEricAdams) September 8, 2019

-The emoji is also used to represent China and Chinese culture.
+The Mooncake emoji is also sometimes used to represent Chinese culture.

-The moon cake emoji is also occasionally used to represent various types of pastries and desserts more generally.
+Occasionally, it’s used to represent various types of pastries and desserts in general.

 This is not meant to be a formal definition of 🥮 Mooncake emoji like most terms we define on Dictionary.com, but is rather an informal word summary that hopefully touches upon the key aspects of the meaning and usage of 🥮 Mooncake emoji that will help our users expand their word mastery.